1itvinka/anastasiya.dev/content/blog/comments/index.md

 If you think you need such comments, try to shorten your functions.
 And even if you can't do it, all the modern IDEs are great at highlighting this.

-### Sometimes the comments are necessary.
+### Sometimes, the comments are necessary.

 **1. Useful information that can't be expressed in code**

 It can be intent behind a decision, warning of consequences, clarification, etc.

-For example, as a frontend developer who deals with all sorts of weird browser bugs, sometimes I have to explain why this line of code is not nonsense but an important fix.
+For example, as a frontend developer who deals with all sorts of weird browser bugs, sometimes I have to explain why this line of code is not nonsense but a critical fix.

 **2. Amplification**

 It might be useful to amplify the importance of something that otherwise seems to be insignificant.
-In one of the projects I've worked on there was such a comment:
+In one of the projects I've worked on, there was such a comment:

 ```javascript
 // If you want to change it, think twice
 ```

-It's not a good comment as it misses the information about why it's important to think twice.
+It's not a good comment as it misses the information about why it's crucial to think twice.
 But at least I've stopped and carefully thought about it.

 **3. TODO comments**

 Sometimes there's a job that should be done, but you can't do it right now for some reason.
-In this case it can be reasonable to leave a "todo" note.
+In this case, it can be reasonable to leave a "todo" note.

-That's super important though to provide the detailed information about the task.
+That's super important, though, to provide detailed information about the task.
 There's nothing more frustrating than a bare "todo" in a codebase.
-Even if that's obvious to you what needs to be done, it might not be that obvious in a couple of weeks, and it definitely won't be obvious for your colleagues.
+Even if that's obvious to you what needs to be done, it might not be that obvious in a couple of weeks, and it definitely won't be evident for your colleagues.

-Of course needless to say that a "todo" note is not an excuse to leave bad code behind.
+Of course, needless to say, that a "todo" note is not an excuse to leave bad code behind.

 Scan through "todo"s regularly and eliminate them as fast as you can.
-Otherwise the codebase will be littered with "todo"s quite quickly.
+Otherwise, the codebase will be littered with "todo"s quite quickly.

 **4. Legal comments**

-Sometimes we're forced to write comments for legal reasons.
-For example, copyright statements.
+Sometimes we're forced to write comments for legal reasons — for example, copyright statements.

 **5. Auto-generation of public documentation**

-If you're creating a public API it might be very useful to generate the documentation straight from the codebase.
-But as for the code that is not intended for public consumption such comments are redundant and will do more harm than good.
+If you're creating a public API, it might be handy to generate the documentation straight from the codebase.
+But as for the code that is not intended for public consumption, such comments are redundant and will do more harm than good.

 ### Tips and Tricks